Pronoun choice: Why it matters to some in LGBTQ+ community - NewsBreak

 Zac Boyer, the director of programs and marketing at Stonewall Columbus , uses they/them pronouns.
 Boyer said assuming an individual’s pronouns based on their appearance or name can be inaccurate and harmful.
 Further, people of trans experience or non-binary people don’t know that others understand their identity unless there’s an effort to learn their pronouns.

-“The way that you show respect is through the words that you use,” Boyer said.A space for belonging: Kaleidoscope champions LGBTQ+ youth
+“The way that you show respect is through the words that you use,” Boyer said.TOP STORY: Old Town leaders to release 90-day reset findings

 Grasping pronouns begins with understanding the concept that there are more than two genders and more than two sets of pronouns, Boyer said.
 When you ask someone their pronouns, they may say “she/her,” “he/him,” “they/them,” “she/they,” “he/they” and more.